Time-Latitude Distribution of Prominences for 10 Solar Cycles: A study using Kodaikanal, Meudon and Kanzelhohe Data: Introduction

-Zone of polar prominences and its poleward migration was discovered by \citet{1872MNRAS..32..226S}.
-To probe the change in time-latitude distribution of prominences and its heterogeneity for understanding and predicting solar magnetic fields over longer time scales, one needs long-term, homogeneous datasets.
-Prominences were first seen during total solar eclipse.
+As pointed out earlier, prominences were first seen during total solar eclipses.
 Early history of prominence observations can be found in \citet{{1974GAM....12.....T},{1998ASPC..150...11T}}.
-Along with the observations of on-disc filaments with spectroheliograph systematic prominence observations also started.
-As an exception, daily prominence observation at the Kodaikanal Solar Observatory (KoSO hereafter) started before the observational set-up for H$_\alpha$ was ready.
-This is because of the fact that the prominences were observed in Ca~{\sc ii}~K at KoSO above the solar limb by blocking the disk.
-So, full-disk and disk blocked observation started simultaneously at KoSO in Ca~{\sc ii}~K wavelength using spectroheliograph.
+Zone of polar prominences and its pole-ward migration was discovered by \citet{1872MNRAS..32..226S}.
+To probe the change in time-latitude distribution of prominences and its heterogeneity for the understanding and predicting solar magnetic fields over longer time scales \citep{2018NatCo...9.5209B}, one needs long-term, homogeneous datasets.
+Surface flux transport dynamo models have largely been effective in realizing of polar field build-up which remains to be the governing factor in predicting solar cycles \citep{{2018NatCo...9.5209B},{2012ApJ...753..146M}}.
+It is thus worth understanding the long-term behaviour of polar prominences and their connection to polar magnetic fields.
+Along with the observations of on-disc filaments with spectroheliograph, systematic prominence observations were also carried out.
+Daily prominence observation at the Kodaikanal Solar Observatory (KoSO hereafter) started before the observational set-up for H$_\alpha$ was ready.
+This is because of the fact that the prominences were observed in Ca~{\sc ii}~K at KoSO above the solar limb by blocking the disc.
+So, full-disc and disc blocked observation started simultaneously at KoSO in Ca~{\sc ii}~K wavelength using spectroheliograph.
 Meudon observatory started prominence observation in H$_\alpha$ consistently after KoSO since 1919.
-Lomnicky Peak Observatory also recorded off-limb solar prominences from 1967 until 2009 in H$_\alpha$.
+Lomnicky Peak Observatory also recorded solar prominences in H$_\alpha$ from 1967 \citep{{1988CoSka..17...63R},{1990SoPh..128..253B},{1994CoSkS..24..135R},{1998SoPh..177..357M}} until 2009.
+It is worth mentioning that Kislovodsk solar station in Russia started observing the Sun in H$_\alpha$ since 1957 and recorded filaments, prominences in the form of synoptic charts \citep{{2001SoPh..198..409M},{2001SoPh..202...11M},{2003SoPh..214...41M}}.
+The observatory continues to make this observations till today.
 Recently, ground based disc-blocked prominence observation in H$_\alpha$ has been initiated at Kanzelhoehe Solar Observatory since 2009.